Found footage, twist endings, and pure psychological dread - welcome to horror in 1999.

 The Blair Witch Project

-The Blair Witch Project is perhaps one of the most iconic horror films of 1999, known for its innovative found-footage style and minimalist approach to storytelling.
+The Blair Witch Project is perhaps one of the most iconic horror films of 1999, known for its innovative found-footage style and minimalist approach to storytelling, and yes, I know this one gets debated a lot now.

 The Sixth Sense